Smart process automation covering accuracy, speed and decision making

 Apply intelligent normalization

-Employ rule-based techniques with supervised learning to categorize and map transactions to standard accounts and cost centres.
+Employ rule-based techniques with supervised learning to categorize and map transactions to standard accounts and cost centers.

 Bring anomaly detection forward

-Start with basic statistical monitors then add machine learning models that learn normal behaviours, and surface interesting (i.e. suspicious) activity for review.
+Start with basic statistical monitors then add machine learning models that learn normal behaviors and surface interesting (i.e., suspicious) activity for review.

 Build predictive components

-roll out short-term prediction models for cash, AR aging, revenue recognition to enable an analytical view forward in addition to historical only.
+Roll out short-term prediction models for cash, AR aging, and revenue recognition to enable an analytical view forward in addition to historical only.

 Provide insight in context